brianhouse/open_circuits/guide/micropython.md

     a += 1
 ```

 This code first creates a variable, `a`, and sets it to 0.
 As long as `a` is less than 10, it prints out the value and then increments the value by 1.
 As soon as it hits 10, the loop is no longer valid and the code moves on.
-Note that colon and the indentation.
+Note the colon and the indentation.

 `print()` is a _function_ also a function that prints a variable or a text string to the console (in our case, the output within Thonny). `print()` can print multiple variables or text strings by separating them with commas.
 Something like:
 ```py